navinlabcode/CellTrek/README.md

-# A Quick Tour of SChart toolkit
+# A Quick Tour of CellTrek toolkit

 # 1. Introduction and installation
-SChart is a computational framework that can directly map single cells back to their spatial coordinates in tissue sections based on scRNA-seq and ST data.
+CellTrek is a computational framework that can directly map single cells back to their spatial coordinates in tissue sections based on scRNA-seq and ST data.
 This method provides a new paradigm that is distinct from ST deconvolution, enabling a more flexible and direct investigation of single cell data with spatial topography.
-The SChart toolkit also provides two downstream analysis modules, including SColoc for spatial colocalization analysis and SCoexp for spatial co-expression analysis.
+The CellTrek toolkit also provides two downstream analysis modules, including SColoc for spatial colocalization analysis and SCoexp for spatial co-expression analysis.

 In this tutorial, we will demonstrate the cell charting workflow based on the mouse brain data as part of our paper Figure 2
 ``` r